-St Joseph the Worker sits at the centre of our local community of Northolt, West End.
-We are close to a busy road intersection, and it would be easy to take a first glance and make a judgement.
+St. Joseph the Worker sits at the centre of our local community of Northolt, West End.
+We are close to the busy White Hart Roundabout connecting all the main roads in the area, and it would be easy to take a quick first glance at the buildings and make a judgement.
 The church is a modern grey construction, designed by the original architect to look like a factory.
 It is not the prettiest building to look at from the outside, but inside is spacious, flexible and light.

-We are modern Catholic in our worship and spirituality, so most Sundays will find us using incense, with our worship of God centred on the Mass.
-At the same time, we have been influenced by the Charismatic movement, so we have modern worship music and charismatic expressions with a sacramental and liturgical focus.
-Each week, as we meet with Christ in the pages of the Bible, and experience his presence in the Eucharist, so there is also opportunity to see his transforming presence in our lives through prayer.
+Today, we are very proud of our heritage and our roots that have strengthen over the past 50 years.
+We still describe ourselves as modern Anglo Catholic in our worship & Charismatic spirituality, our Parish Masses still see us using incense, with our worship of God centred on the Mass, we have modern worship music and charismatic expressions with a sacramental and liturgical focus.
+Each week, as we meet with Christ in the pages of the Bible and experience his presence in the Eucharist, so there is also opportunity to see his transforming presence in our lives through prayer.